 John H. Grigg has served as a member of our Investment Advisor's investment committee since our initial public offering in June 2011and as a senior origination professional of our Investment Advisor since June 2011.
 Mr. Grigg has over 25 years of experience advising clients on mergers and acquisitions.
 From February 2007 to June 2011, Mr. Grigg served as a member of the investment committee of Fidus Mezzanine Capital GP, LLC, the Fund's former general partner.
 In 2004, Mr. Grigg co-founded Fidus Partners, LLC, an investment banking firm.
 Prior to co-founding Fidus Partners, LLC, Mr. Grigg served as managing director and partner at First Union Securities, Inc. and its predecessor, Bowles Hollowell Conner & Co., from 1989 to 2000.
-Prior to joining Bowles Hollowell Conner & Co., Mr. Grigg worked in the investment banking group of Merrill Lynch & Co.
-Mr. Grigg earned a bachelor of arts from the University of North Carolina and a master of business administration from the University of Virginia's Darden School of Business.
+Prior to joining Bowles Hollowell Conner & Co., Mr. Grigg earned a bachelor of arts from the University of North Carolina and a master of business administration from the University of Virginia's Darden School of Business.